UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 - UConn is three spots higher based on its national championship odds (best in college basketball) than its computer ranking (fourth-best).

-- The Huskies have had the 55th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to -125.
+- The Huskies were +8000 to win the national championship at the beginning of the season, and have now moved up to -125, which is the 55th-biggest change in the country.

-- Based on its moneyline odds, UConn has a 55.6% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.